LATIN DANCING (Street and Ballroom)

 Please refer to Timetable to see the term dates.

 Please refer to Prices to find out the fees.
-Make sure you click on the Prices for Dance Classes for Adults.
-Term 2 will run for 10 weeks.
+Make sure you click on the correct Prices for Dance Classes for Adults or Dance Classes for Children.

 Salsa has become one of the most popular dances throughout Europe and South America, and in the last few years has known a great increase in popularity in Australia as well.